chrisalbertson/Spek1/README.md

 # Spot Micro Modular

-*Please note that this repository is not yet populated.
-Files are placed here as they are created*

 This repository holds my version of “Spot Micro” which was originated by Thingiverse user “KDY0523”.

 ### Motivation